nashitshayan/component-library-portfolio/README.md

-# component-library-portfolio
+# Nashit's Portfolio

- making a component library for my portfolio from scratch and then using it to build my portfolio.
-Everything done in pure HTML and CSS
+This is my personal web dev portfolio in the making.
+So far I've learned:
+1. Javascript
+1. NodeJs
+1. CLI
+1. CHALK